-Figure 4-3: Float and drifter array deployed by AFRC WC-130J aircraft.
+Figure 13-9: Drifter array deployed by AFRC WC-130J aircraft.
 The array is deployed ahead of the storm with the exact array location and spacing determined by the storm speed, size and the uncertainty in the storm track.
-The array consists of a mix of ADOS thermistor chain (A) and minimet (M) drifters and gas (G) and EM (E) Lagrangian floats.
+The array consists of ADOS thermistor chain (A) and minimet (M) drifters.
+Gas (G) and EM (E) Lagrangian floats could be added if available.
 Three items are deployed at locations 3, 4 and 5, two items at location 3 and one item elsewhere.